-There's also a sense of indoor-outdoor living with lots of natural light flooding into fuss-free living spaces through arched windows.
+There's also a sense of indoor-outdoor living, with lots of natural light flooding into fuss-free living spaces through arched windows.

-The fact contemporary and mid-century modern came out on top as 'happy' design styles implies that we simply feel good when our homes are up to date.
+The fact that contemporary and mid-century modern came out on top as 'happy' design styles implies that we simply feel good when our homes are up to date.
 Modern living room ideas, from oversized lamps to moody paint colors, make us feel like we're up to speed with the latest trends.